judgewest2000/IonicDependencySwapExample/README.md

 This is what you need to do if you use custom plugins when developing within the web browser.

-I would suggest NOT mocking native wrappers of plugins, instead have a provider level as the language of the plugin may change.
+I would suggest NOT mocking Ionic Native wrappers of plugins or indeed plugins themselves, instead have a provider level as the syntax of the plugin may change.